 Article 13: Facilitation of Border Crossing Formalities

-In accordance with Annex 8 and to the extent practicable, the Contracting Parties shall progressively adopt the following measures in order to simplify and expedite border formalities:
+In accordance with a future dedicated Annex to be adopted by the Contracting Parties and to the extent practicable, the Contracting Parties shall progressively adopt the following measures in order to simplify and expedite border formalities:

 Single-window Inspection: the different inspections and controls of people (i.e., passport/visa, border guard, foreign exchange, customs, health/epidemiological) and goods (i.e., customs, quality, phytosanitary/plant protection, sanitary and veterinary, and nuclear/biochemical inspection) shall be carried out jointly and simultaneously by the respective competent authorities involved, such as customs, police/border guard, immigration, trade, product safety, animal health, plant protection and human health departments, in line with the laws and regulations of each Contracting Party;

 Single-stop Inspection: the officials of adjacent countries shall assist one another in the performance of their duties.
 The two adjacent national authorities shall carry out their inspections jointly and simultaneously.
-Control officials from one Contracting Party shall be allowed to perform their duties in the territory of the other Contracting Party;
+Control officials from one Contracting Party may be allowed to perform their duties in the territory of the other Contracting Party, if allowed under the laws and regulations in force in the territory of the host country;

 Coordination of Hours of Operation: the Contracting Parties shall coordinate the hours of operation of their adjacent frontier crossing control authorities;

-Advanced Exchange of Information and Clearance: the Contracting Parties shall work together to allow for the advanced exchange of information and clearance of goods and people; and
+Advanced Exchange of Information and Clearance: the Contracting Parties shall leverage the mutual Single-window Inspection to allow for the advanced exchange of information and clearance of goods and people; and

 Any other measure intended to facilitate border crossing formalities, as agreed by the Contracting Parties involved.